 The Board acknowledges people are essential to the delivery of our strategy.
-While the Company has no immediate employees, the Board ensures that the interests of the employees of RiverStone Management, our outsources services provider, are appropriately considered when taking decisions.
+While the Company has no immediate employees, the Board ensures that the interests of the employees of RiverStone Management, the company's outsources services provider, are appropriately considered when taking decisions.
 The Board is aware through its engagement with RiverStone Management, that there exists a well-established structure through which RiverStone Management supports engagement regularly with its employees.
-During 2021, a year heavily influenced by the impact of the COVID-19 pandemic, this engagement has included quarterly staff presentations and frequent direct email communication and updates as well as a heavy focus on training and development matters.
-Other activity in 2021 included a continuing increased focus on employee wellbeing, from regular promotion of support options such as counselling sessions, EAP offerings, virtual G.P. availability & health assessments.
+This engagement has included quarterly staff presentations and frequent direct email communication and updates as well as a heavy focus on training and development matters.
+Other activity includes a continuing focus on employee wellbeing, from regular promotion of support options such as counselling sessions, EAP offerings, virtual G.P. availability and health assessments.
 Numerous virtual sports and social events were also arranged to continue the collaborative social element they have fostered in their workplaces.
-Riverstone Management initiated an open forum scenning group in 2019, to consider and make recommendations on matters pertaining to cive sity and inclusion at Riverstone International.
-The Executive Management have since adopted an inclusion and diversity charter, sponsored a company-wide, inclusion and diversity survey and are in the process of responding to identified recommendations.
+Riverstone Management continues to operate an open forum steering group, to consider and make recommendations on matters pertaining to diversity and inclusion.
+The Executive Management have since adopted an inclusion and diversity charter and have sponsored a company-wide inclusion and diversity survey.